 qadhaf, should not be made without proof and severe punishment is reserved for the accuser who cannot produce 4 witnesses.
 Talking about sexual infidelity openly and lightly will eventually

 make the crime look ordinary and common and thus easier to commit.
-Those who committed sexual transgression should be socially

 that are suffering from spiritual maladies seek exotic forms of sexual satisfaction and shun the natural ways.
 This includes

-copulation with animals or use of sexual objects and fetishes.
+coitus with animals or use of sexual objects and fetishes.

 8.0 PREVENTION OF ABNORMAL SEXUAL BEHAVIORS

 8.1 Historical background

 living in age that is more open about human sexuality than previous epochs of human experience.
 Sexual matters and sexual